 Contact Policy: You may email me with any questions you have regarding the laboratory material.
 You must include GEOL 101 in the subject line and sign your full name as it appears in CUNYfirst.
-You can expect to have your email messages returned within 24 hours usually except over the weekend when you should expect a 36-48 hour reply window.
+You can expect to have your email messages returned within 24 - 48 hours usually.
 If I do not respond within that time frame, feel free to forward the same email to me again.